 Gently fold in the Cool Whip.
 This means you should use a motion that pulls the ingredients over the top of each other instead of stirring.
 Do this slowly and gently so you don’t deflate the whipped topping.

-Refrigerate it for at least one hour before serving.
+Refrigerate it for at least one hour to chill before serving.
 For serving, I like to transfer it to a serving bowl and garnish the top with sliced strawberries.

 It tastes like pineapples and strawberries!
 The cottage cheese is very mild and mostly gives this salad a creamy texture.
 All you really taste is sweetness from the whipped topping and fruit flavors.